 Kearney is an Associate Professor in the area of ICT in Education.
 His scholarly interests focus on innovative technology-mediated learning in K-12 and teacher education contexts (see full list of Kearney's publications).
-He is leader of the initial teacher education cluster in the School of International Studies & Education at UTS.
-He is also a member of the STEM Education Futures Research Centre, UTS.
+He is leader of the Initial Teacher Education cluster in the School of International Studies & Education at UTS.

 Kearney supervises Masters and Doctoral level students in Education.
 He teaches across two initial teacher education programs in the School of International Studies & Education, coordinating ICT in Education subjects in the BABEd and MTeach (Sec).
 He has led or participated in numerous funded research projects investigating pedagogical practices with emerging learning technologies (see Research tab).
 He has recently completed two major projects.
 He was a chief investigator on an ARC Discovery Grant, Optimising Mobile Learning in Maths and Science; and was a member of the Erasmus+ funded project team exploring the use of mobile technologies in teacher education (see Mobilising and Transforming Teacher Education Pedagogies).
 He is currently a member of a new Erasmus+ funded project team, led by Hull university in UK, investigating innovative mobile pedagogies (see DEIMP project).
-He is currently serving on the editorial team of the Australasian Journal of Educational Technology.
+He is serves on the editorial team of the Australasian Journal of Educational Technology.

 Can supervise: YES

 Kearney’s research and development interests are in the area of technology-enhanced learning in K-12 and teacher education contexts.
 His work focuses on two areas:

 - Innovative pedagogical practices with new and emerging learning technologies;

 - Development and use of technology-enhanced learning designs.